asholz/eigensdk/signerv2/README.md

     // Use signerFn and signerAddr as needed
 }
 ```

+Internally, `SignerFromConfig` calls different signer functions depending on the config it receives: `PrivateKeySignerFn`, `KeyStoreSignerFn`, or `Web3SignerFn`.
+Those functions are also available to users.

-### Web3Signer
+### KMSSignerFn

-`Web3SignerFn` creates a signer function that uses a remote signer
-It exposes `eth_SignTransaction` endpoint which return rlp encoded signed tx
+This module also has support for signing with a KMS key.
+You can use `KMSSignerFn` to create a signer for that type of keys.

 ## Upgrade from Signer (v1)

-`NewPrivateKeySigner` and `NewPrivateKeyFromKeystoreSigner` functions should be upgraded to use the new `SignerFromConfig` with its correct Config
+`NewPrivateKeySigner` and `NewPrivateKeyFromKeystoreSigner` functions should be upgraded to use the new `SignerFromConfig` and a `Config` with a `PrivateKey`, or `KeystorePath` and `Password`, respectively.

+The functionality given by the `Signer` interface and `BasicSigner` type was redesigned into the [`wallet`](../chainio/clients/wallet) and [`txmgr`](../chainio/txmgr) modules.
+After generating a `SignerFn` as specified in ["UsingSignerFromConfig"](#using-signerfromconfig), you can generate a transaction manager via `NewPrivateKeyWallet` and `NewSimpleTxManager` (or `NewGeometricTxnManager` for geometric gas pricing)